Two empty chairs in a dream at a small table with a soft loaf of bread between them and a wildflower

 Today, if the theme resonates, choose one interaction where you are “taken” from more than you are ready to give, and reduce your availability by one step: one evening without the phone, one request you do not accept, one “I’ll think about it.”
 The Shadow recognizes such gestures as protection, and in the dreams that follow places you on another’s plate less often.

 Astrological note: A dream of “being eaten” often comes during Pluto’s transits through your 7th or 8th house, during its aspects to the Moon, and in periods when Neptune touches your Saturn.
 Scorpios, Cancers, and Pisceans recognize this dream with particular accuracy.
-If Pluto is now touching your Moon — the Shadow is naming the absorption, and the dream conveys this through a scene in which the horror is precise but familiar down to the last gesture.
+If Pluto is now touching your Moon, the Shadow is naming the absorption, and the dream conveys this through a scene in which the horror is precise but familiar down to the last gesture.

-Your Rebel speaks through this dream — the part that in some area of your life is already ready to cross a boundary that has long seemed unjust to it.
-It comes when you have long lived “smaller than yourself”: not taken what is yours, refused resources, given to someone else what could have been yours.
-The Rebel unexpectedly shocks you with this scene, so you acknowledge: there is a hunger inside you that demands its own — and it cannot be shamed endlessly.
+Your Rebel is breaking the prohibition here: the part that, in some area of your life, is already ready to cross a boundary that has long seemed unjust to it.
+The Rebel comes when you have long lived “smaller than yourself”: not taken what is yours, refused resources, given to others what could have been your own.
+The Rebel unexpectedly shocks you with this scene so that you acknowledge: there is a hunger inside you that demands what is its own, and it cannot be shamed endlessly.

-If the dream frightens you — that is good; it means your ethics are at work, and the question is not to lose them, but to hear what exactly the “hunger” is asking.
-If anger remains after the dream — the dream shows an accumulation that it is time to express in a more fitting form, without waiting for such pictures.
-If you “ate” a specific person in the dream — sometimes the dream holds up a mirror: there is someone near you whose “place” you want; it’s worth understanding which one exactly.
-If you ate a stranger — you may be absorbing other people’s feelings, opinions, roles, without knowing where your own are.
-If there is no malice in the scene but a rite — the dream approaches the next story: symbolic, not literal.
+If you “ate” a specific person in the dream, sometimes the dream holds up a mirror: there is someone near you whose place you want.
+Understand which one exactly.
+If you ate a stranger, you may be absorbing other people’s feelings, opinions, roles, without knowing where your own are.
+If there is no malice in the scene but a rite, the dream is moving toward the next story: symbolic, not literal.

 Ask yourself: “Which long-standing ‘hunger’ of mine is so strong now that even in a dream it breaks decency — and how can I hear it, without shaming or excusing it?”